 Canberra District is defined by their complicated land laws, which have discouraged vine plantings in the area.
 Vineyards have been planted within the ACT (Australian Capital Territory) since 1988.
 They are mostly small-scale growers with 30+ cellar doors.
 Fun fact, Canberra is one of Australia’s key truffle-growing areas!

-Hilltops is an area known for cool-climate reds.
-Not wine related, but interesting, their two main annual events are: Running of the Sheep and the National Cherry Festival.
+Hilltops produces some of the best known cool-climate reds.
+Not wine-related, but interesting, their two main annual events are: Running of the Sheep and the National Cherry Festival.

 Gundagai is a very new region and doesn’t really have a wine identity just yet.

 Riverina is the big boy where Yellowtail is based.
 There are 20,000 hectares planted and they produce 60% of the state’s production and are the state’s largest exporter.